microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 <p><b><a name="activitysummary">Activity Summary</a></b></p>

 In this activity you have learned the powerful capabilities of Intelligent Query Processing by looking at an example where no application changes were required to boost performance.
 All that was required was to simply change the database compatibility level to 150 for the database.
-This exmple used a concept called table variable deferred compilation.
+This example used a concept called table variable deferred compilation.
 You can read more about this capability at https://docs.microsoft.com/en-us/sql/relational-databases/performance/intelligent-query-processing#table-variable-deferred-compilation.

 <p style="border-bottom: 1px solid lightgrey;"></p>